elly2chan/santiment-task/README.md

-# A script to retreive data from SanAPI (by sanpy) and to store it in SQLite3
+# Retreive data from SanAPI (by sanpy) and to store it in SQLite3

 ### I. Install requirements ###